slavniyteo/upgraded-octo-funicular/README.md

-additional permissions on material, added by you to a covered work, for which you have or can give appropriate copyright permission.
+removal in certain cases when you modify the work.)
+You may place additional permissions on material, added by you to a covered work, for which you have or can give appropriate copyright permission.